TechEnthusiastSam/-Python-Port-Scanner/README.md

 # Python Port Scanner

 This project is a simple Python script that scans a target host for open TCP ports (1–1025) using the built-in `socket` library.
-It automates basic vulnerability discovery and demonstrates Python scripting, network analysis, and cybersecurity fundamentals.
+It automates basic vulnerability discovery.

 ## How to Run
 ```bash